 Te Hui Whakapūmau

-Find out how to get to Te Hui Whakapūmau ceremonies, read the order of ceremony, and download the graduation programme and waiata.
+Find information on how to get to Te Hui Whakapūmau, what to expect on the day, view the order of ceremony, and download waiata.

 You can indicate that you want to celebrate your graduation at Te Hui Whakapūmau when you apply to graduate.